Citizenship By Investment - RIF Trust

 • Be at least 18 years of age.

 Malta and Antigua and Barbuda are unique in requiring physical residency.
-No other CBI nation requires residing in the country to obtain citizenship.
+No other CBI nation makes its economic citizens reside there.
+So, permanent residence is not required in Dominica, Grenada, St Kitts and Nevis, St Lucia, Türkiye, or Vanuatu.

 Other Services